Islamic views on Jesus's death: Tabari's versions of events

 Tabari (d.
 839–923/ 224–310 AH) divided the early reports regarding Jesus crucifixion into two groups.
 According to the first, one of Jesus disciples volunteers to take the form of his master and is crucified.
 According to the other, the Jew mistakenly carried only an empty resemblance to the cross.

 Tabari narrated the first strand as follows:

 The second strand is narrated as follows:

 Ibn Kathir's version of events

 Ibn Kathir (d.
 1373 CE/760 AH) follows traditions which suggest that a crucifixion did occur, but not with Jesus.
 After the event, Ibn Kathir reports the people were divided into three groups following three different narratives; The Jacobites believing 'God remained with us as long as He willed and then He ascended to Heaven;' The Nestorians believing 'The son of God was with us as long as he willed until God raised him to heaven;' and the third group of Christians who believing; 'The servant and messenger of God, Jesus, remained with us as long as God willed until God raised him to Himself.'

-The following narration recorded in the Qur'anic exegesis of Ibn Kathir verse is related to the substitution of Jesus:

-At another place in his Quranic exegesis, Ibn Kathir narrates the story as follows: